vishvAsa/vishvAsa.github.io/content/conversations/YT/ten-vaDa-kalais/sad-anuShThAna-darpaNa/2026-04-14_sachcharitra-raxA-fraud.md

 इति वेदान्तदेशिकः शतदूषण्याम्।

-Your's requires you to tolerate and hide forgeries?
+Your tradition requires you to tolerate and hide forgeries?
 That's unfortunate.
 It's telling that you are more concerned with "the tone" rather than the **actual crime of forgery**; and furthermore suggest the "influence, encouragement, or support—whether from missionaries, madrasas, communist ideologies".

 Atleast it might be better than 20th CE kAnchi aNNangarAchArya's, who for example, has very cheaply maligned (with cheap expressions too)  mahAparakAla yati in four languages without any valid evidence (https://youtu.be/cwlrsQ_KepA).

+Even so, I vocally appreciate good qualities of such slanderers and people I otherwise disagree with.

 <details><summary>विस्तारः (द्रष्टुं नोद्यम्)</summary>